Karlen-ll/browser-extension-boilerplate/src/script/README.md

   * Runs in the context of the page, not the extension
   * Can communicate with the extension via messages if required

-## localStroage
+## localStorage

-Common to use localStroage for an extension to store state or options.
+Common to use localStorage for an extension to store state or options.
 Need to consider Incognito mode:
   * Store no information about the user
   * Easy to detect